-One class of PRO measures health-related quality of life (HRQL).
-HRQL is a multi-dimensional construct encompassing physical, social, and emotional well-being associated with illness and its treatment.
-Different types of HRQL measures cuseful for different purposes.
-Numerous generic health status measures, such as the Medical Outcomes Study Short Form SF-36 and related measures, and the Sickness Impact Profile are classic examples.
-This type of HRQL PRO is useful in assessing both individuals with and without a health condition.
-Such data allows researchers, clinicians and others to compare groups with and without a specific condition and to estimate population norms.
+One type of PRO is health-related quality of life (HRQL).
+HRQL is a multi-dimensional11 construct encompassing physical, social, and emotional well-being associated with illness and its treatment.12 Different types of HRQL measures^{13,14} are useful for different purposes.15 There are a number of generic health status measures such as the SF-36 and Sickness Impact Profile.16-19 This type of HRQL PRO is useful in assessing both individuals with and without a health condition.
+This allows for comparisons of groups with and without a specific condition as well as identifying population norms.
 A health utility or preference measure is also not disease-specific.
-It provides a score ranging from 0 (death) to 1 (perfect health) that represents the value that a patient places on his or her own health.
-Experts can use scores from these types of measures to calculate quality-adjusted life years or compare information to population norms.
+It provides a score ranging from 0 (death) to 1 (perfect health) that represents the patient's value on his or her own health.20 This score can be used to calculate quality adjusted life years or compared to population norms.

-Many PROs are intended for use in populations with chronic illness.
-21-23 Recently, the Patient-Reported Outcome Measurement Information System (PROMIS®) has developed a considerable number of PROs in physical, mental, and social health for adults and pediatric samples with chronic conditions. ^{24,25} Neuro-QOL is another measurement effort focused on capturing important areas of functioning and well-being in neurologic diseases.
-26 Each of these measurement efforts does not reference a specific disease in the items; thus, they permit comparisons across conditions.
-Other PROs are targeted on a specific disease (e.g., spinal cord injury) or treatment (e.g., chemotherapy). ^{27,28} Often these instruments are developed so that investigators can demonstrate responsiveness to treatment in a clinical trial rather than cmpare data to population norms or information on other conditions.
-29 Condition-specific PROs often provide additional, complementary information about a patient's HRQL. ^{22,30-32}
+Many PROs are intended for use in populations with chronic illness.21-23 Recently, the Patient-Reported Outcome Measurement Information System (PROMIS) has developed a number of PROs in physical, mental, and social health for adults and pediatric samples with chronic conditions.^{24,25} Neuro-QOL is another measurement effort focused on capturing important areas of functioning and well-being in neurologic diseases.26 Each of these measurement efforts do not reference a specific disease in the items and allows for comparisons across conditions.
+Other PROs are targeted to focus on a specific disease (e.g., spinal cord injury) or treatment (e.g., chemotherapy).^{27,28} Often these instruments are developed to be able to demonstrate responsiveness to treatment in a clinical trial rather than compare to population norms or other conditions.29 Disease-specific PROs often provide additional, complementary information about a patient's HRQL when compared with generic instruments.^{22,30-32}